Homemade Chicken Stock is the quintessential home chef recipe. Stock is one of my most used ingredients so it’s key to have plenty on hand.

 I keep chicken stock, turkey stock and even vegetable stock in my freezer at all times.
 You never know when you’re going to need it and it thaws in no time to add so much flavor to any meal.
 It’s the pre-prep recipe of any good meal to come.

-Every Sunday is chicken stock ritual day, I stock up my freezer and fridge and make my house smell incredible.
+Sunday’s are always the best day to make stock.
+I love stocking up my freezer with homemade stock and making my house smell incredible in the process.
 Chicken stock or any stock for that matter is a necessity to have on hand for weekly cooking.
-This is therapy for me and it just makes the start of my week that much better.
+Making homemade stock is like therapy to me and it just makes the start of my week that much better.

 - Step 1 In a large 7 1/4 quart heavy bottomed pot add all the ingredients and fill the pot with water.
-Bring to a boil.
-Reduce heat to low and simmer for about 3 hours until stock is reduced and golden.
-Every so often skim the fat off the top and discard.
+Bring to a boil and reduce heat to low.
+Cover and simmer for 3 hours.
+Every so often use a ladle to skim the fat off the top and discard.

-Strain the stock out through a fine mesh strainer into a separate container and discard the solids.
+- Step 2 Strain the stock out through a fine mesh strainer into a separate pot and discard the solids.
 Cool the stock slightly and ladle into quart containers.
 Cool completely in the fridge overnight

-Store in an airtight container in the refrigerator for up to 2 weeks or freeze for up to 6 months.
+- Step 3 Refrigerate for up to 1 week or freeze for up to 2 months.